 - The midterm and final dates/times are not negotiable.
 There will be no early finals to accommodate family holidays, unfortunately-timed job interviews, internships, etc. - Similarly for assignments.
 They must be handed in on time.
-Failure to do so, especially (but not only) with no prior warning, will result in points deducted. - If you think you were unfairly denied marks on an assignment or exam, do the following.
-First, recheck the answers (which might not be published, but if not will be covered in a section).
-If you still think it's unfair then take the matter up with your TA to see if s/he agrees.
-If you still think it's unfair then (and only then) bring it to me; I will remark the entire assignment/exam, and reserve the right to deduct points as well as add them. - Will I be grading on a curve?
-Yes and no. There is always the chance that I make a mistake and ask a question that is too easy or too difficult.
-If it turns out that people do much better or worse than I expected, I may re-examine the difficulty of the assignment/exam and perhaps shift the grade distribution accordingly.
-To the extent that this happens, it will tend to be in your favour.
-In general, though, I do not have any preconceived idea of some particular grade distribution I want to see. - Further to the grading: don't panic if you see you got a 70 on a test and think you failed.
-Check the letter-grade/number-grade correspondence, which may differ from that you are accustomed to. - I expect that students will work together when solving the assignments.
+Failure to do so, especially (but not only) with no prior warning, will result in points deducted. - Should you miss an exam for whatever reason and I allow you to do a makeup exam (not guaranteed), then the score on the makeup exam will be capped at the average of the other exams.
+[For example, suppose your average for Exams A and B is 75%; if you do a makeup for Exam C and score 80%, then I will give you 75% for Exam C; if your makeup score for Exam C is 70%, then I will give you 70% for Exam C.] - Students will often work together when solving the assignments.
 This is fine.
-However, I encourage you to at least write up the answers separately, as this is a good way to check you really understand the problem.
-Such understanding will be useful in the midterms and final. - If you don't understand something as we're going through it, that's fine.
-Just be sure to see me or the TA very quickly to sort things out.
-The nature of the course means that falling behind is a very bad thing indeed. - There will be no ex post reweighting of the relative contributions of assignments and exams to the final grade.
-Please don't ask, as I find saying no painful. - Please ask questions in class if something is not clear.
-I budget plenty of time for questions.
+However, you should write up the answers separately, as this is a good way to check you really understand the problem.
+Such understanding will be useful in the midterms and final.
+You certainly have to hand in separate answers.
+Any complaints along the lines of 'I worked with Dave and he scored 3 points than me' will be ignored. - If you don't understand something as we're going through it, that's fine.
+Just be sure to see me very quickly to sort things out.
+The nature of the course means that falling behind is a bad thing.

+- There will be no explicit ex post reweighting of the relative contributions of assignments and exams to the final grade. - Please ask questions in class if something is not clear.